soapopera12/learnML/ELI5/Machine learning 2025837b28ef4aecbc1b3261dbcfb669.md

         Each model provides a probability for each class, and the class with the highest average probability is the final prediction.

+### Knn Algorithm

+- **Choosing K:**
+    - Select the number of neighbors (K).
+This is a crucial hyperparameter that determines the number of nearest neighbors to consider when making a prediction.
+- **Calculating Distance:**
+    - For a given input, calculate the distance between this input and all the points in the training dataset.
+Common distance metrics include Euclidean distance, Manhattan distance, and Minkowski distance.
+- **Identifying Neighbors:**
+    - Identify the K closest neighbors to the input based on the calculated distances.
+- **Making Predictions:**
+    - **For Classification:**
+        - The input is assigned to the class most common among its K nearest neighbors (majority voting).
+    - **For Regression:**
+        - The input's predicted value is the average (or sometimes weighted average) of the values of its K nearest neighbors.

+Main disadvantages

+considered lazy because → does not scale well mainly because it memorizes the entire dataset and performs actions based on the dataset

+ curse of dimensionality

+prone to overfitting

 ---